-I received a free copy of this book from the publisher via NetGalley, for review consideration.
-It will be released 6 March 2018.
+I received a free copy of his book from the publisher via NetGalley, for review consideration.
+It will be released 10 July 2018.